Hitch Cargo Carrier

 Tubular vs. Mesh Designs

 However, there is a clear winner in this small debate.
 The mesh design is better for the average driver as it can handle multiple types of cargo.
 For this purpose, it is highly recommended to use such a design if the cargo to be transported is of a different nature and changes according to the owner’s needs.
-It is rare to see a hitch cargo carrier with tubular bottoms be recommended over a mesh design, and this trend is not likely to change in the future either.
+It is rare to see a hitch cargo carrier with tubular bottoms be recommended over a mesh design, and this trend is not likely to change in the future, either.

 The good news is that there are options to choose from that cover both designs and satisfy the needs of even the most demanding drivers.
-At the same time, it’s also worth noting smaller manufacturers might come with more daring designs in the future as the only way to stand out in such a crowded niche is by offering something completely different.
+At the same time, it’s also worth noting smaller manufacturers might come up with more daring designs in the future, as the only way to stand out in such a crowded niche is by offering something completely different.
 Furthermore, these small manufacturers might also be able to offer more accessories, which is not generally the case with most carriers at the moment.

 Coat Finish